datacarpentry/shell-economics/_episodes/03-working-with-files.md

 ![Permissions breakdown](../fig/rwx_figure.svg)

-Here the three positions that relate to the file owner are `rw-`.
-The `r` means that you have permission to read the file, the `w` indicates that you have permission to write to (i.e. make changes to) the file, and the third position is a `-`, indicating that you don't have permission to carry out the ability encoded by that space (this is the space where `x` or executable ability is stored, we'll talk more about this in [a later lesson](http://www.datacarpentry.org/shell-genomics/05-writing-scripts/)).
+Here the three positions that relate to the file owner are `rwx`.
+The `r` means that you have permission to read the file, the `w` indicates that you have permission to write to (i.e. make changes to) the file, and the third position is a `x`.
+We'll talk more about this in [a later lesson](http://www.datacarpentry.org/shell-economics/05-writing-scripts/)).

 Our goal for now is to change permissions on this file so that you no longer have `w` or write permissions.
 We can do this using the `chmod` (change mode) command and subtracting (`-`) the write permission `-w`.

 ~~~
-$ chmod -w SRR098026-backup.fastq
+$ chmod -w WDIData-backup.csv
 $ ls -l
 ~~~
 {: .bash}

 ~~~
--r--r--r-- 1 dcuser dcuser 43332 Nov 15 23:02 SRR098026-backup.fastq
+-r-xr-xr-x@ 1 koren  staff  213164145 Oct 10 17:25 WDIData-backup.csv
 ~~~
 {: .output}